 PhD in Economics, University of Essex, U.K., 2008

-Gabriella Conti is an Associate Professor (Reader) in Economics in the Department of Economics and in the Department of Social Science at University College London; co-Investigator of the National Child Development Study (1958 British Birth Cohort); and Research Fellow at the Institute for Fiscal Studies.
-She was a visiting fellow at Princeton University’s Center for Health and Wellbeing, and a Faculty Research Fellow at the National Bureau of Economic Research.
+Gabriella Conti is a Professor of Economics in the Department of Economics and in the Department of Social Science at University College London; and Research Fellow at the Institute for Fiscal Studies, Centre for Economic Policy Research (CEPR) and at IZA Bonn.
+She was a visiting fellow at Princeton University's Center for Health and Wellbeing, and a Faculty Research Fellow at the National Bureau of Economic Research.

-Her research draws on both the biomedical and the social sciences with the aim of understanding the developmental origins of health inequalities, and the behavioral and biological pathways through which early life conditions affect well-being throughout the lifecourse.
-She has published in prestigious journals in different disciplines, such as Science, PNAS, the Economic Journal, the Journal of Econometrics and Lancet.
-She is currently working on several projects on the effects of early life interventions, starting both in the prenatal and in the postnatal period, on maternal and child well-being, on the mechanisms through which they work, and on their interactions with genetic endowments; and on the effects of health insurance on health and labour market outcomes in developing countries.
+Her research draws on both the biomedical and the social sciences with the aim of understanding the developmental origins of health inequalities, and the behavioural and biological pathways through which early life conditions affect well-being throughout the lifecourse.
+She has published in prestigious journals in different disciplines, such as Science, PNAS, the Economic Journal, the Review of Economics and Statistics, the Journal of Econometrics and Lancet.
+Her research has been supported among others by the NIH, H2020, Nuffield Foundation, Health Foundation, British Academy.

 Gabriella holds a PhD in Economics from the University of Essex.
 Prior to joining UCL, she was a Post-Doctoral Scholar and then an Assistant Professor at the University of Chicago.
 At IFS, she works with researchers both in EDePo and EdSkills on the evaluation of interventions to promote child development in both developed and developing countries.